 Work In Progress

-I am working on a narrative account of Isabella Gardner, John Singer Sargent, and a series of her other proteges.
+I am also working on a narrative account of Isabella Gardner, John Singer Sargent, and a series of her other proteges.

 Sargent's portrait of Virginie Gautreau cut short what had, up to then, been a meteoric career.
 Up until 1884 he was considered an unstoppable young man.
 Parisian critics denounced the profile as bizarre, even ugly.
 Her fallen shoulder strap seemed to suggest Madame Gautreau was a fallen woman, a courtesan, a prostitute.
 Her mother demanded that the portrait be taken down.
 Sargent put the shoulder strap back up and he made the identity of the sitter anonymous.
 The portrait became known as "Madame X." It didn't do any good.
 The damage was done.
 His portrait business dried up.
 He soon left Paris, which he loved, and with the help of Henry James, tried to re-establish himself in London.
 He considered giving up painting altogether.